-I work with a large range of genres and subjects, and I offer several levels of copyediting, proofreading, and developmental editing for full-length manuscripts, short stories, articles, blog posts, and the occasional script.
+I edit a large range of fiction genres and non-fiction subjects.
+I offer editing for novels, full-length non-fiction manuscripts, novellas, short stories, and children’s books.

 Types of Edits

-Proofreading – Proofreading is a final grammar check (and formatting check in the case of PDF proofs) of a finished manuscript that is intended to catch errors that slipped through earlier stages of editing.
-A proofread costs 0.01 a word.
+Proofreading – A proofread is a final check of a finished manuscript to catch errors that slipped through earlier editing stages.

 Light Copyediting – Light copyediting is for previously edited or otherwise mostly clean manuscripts.
-A light copyedit is also an option for a low budget edit if you only want major grammar issues addressed.
-Light copyediting costs 0.012 a word.
+A light copyedit is also an option for a low budget edit to correct major grammar issues.

-Heavy Copyediting – Heavy copyediting covers everything medium copyediting does but includes some rewriting and implementation of suggestions.
-I primarily recommend heavy copyedits to authors who are not native to English or otherwise need assistance with rephrasing.
-A heavy copyedit costs 0.035 a word.
+Heavy Copyediting – Heavy copyediting covers the same points as medium copyediting but includes some rewriting and implementation of suggestions for authors who are not native to English or otherwise need assistance with rephrasing.

-Instead of looking at individual words and the mechanics of sentences, content editing looks at what you are saying, how you are saying it, and how well your book works as a whole.
+Instead of looking at individual words and the mechanics of sentences, content editing looks at what you say, how you say it, and how well your book works as a whole.

-Content Edit – A content edit looks at the same thing a manuscript evaluation does but on a far more detailed level.
-Instead of a big picture write-up, a content edit includes specific in-line notes and comments throughout the manuscript that address the organization and content of the text.
-Content edits cost 0.035 a word.
+Content Editing – A content (substantive) edit looks at the same things as a manuscript evaluation but in far greater detail.
+A content edit includes specific in-line notes and comments throughout the manuscript that address the organization and content of the text.

 Content and Copy